norcams/docs-enduser/docs/terms-of-service.rst

 #.
 If you want to use UH-IaaS for critical services, or services that
    require high availability, please contact us.

 #.
-Please make sure to free resources that you no longer use or need,
+Please make sure to free up resources that you no longer use or
-   such as terminating obsolete virtual machines.
+   need, such as terminating obsolete virtual machines.

 Security
 --------